Dubai Sheema Classic

 The Dubai Sheema Classic is a Group 1 flat horse race in the United Arab Emirates open to thoroughbreds which are four-years-old or above.
 It is run over a distance of 2,400 metres (approximately 1 1/2 miles; 2410 metres since 2010) on the turf track at Meydan Racecourse, Dubai, and it takes place annually during the Dubai World Cup Night in March.

-The race was first run in 1998, and it was initially titled the Dubai Turf Classic.
+The race was first run in 1998, and it was initially titled as the Dubai Turf Classic.
 The present name was introduced two years later.
 The event attained Group 1 status in 2002.
 Prior to 2010 it was run at Nad Al Sheba Racecourse.

-The Dubai Sheema Classic currently offers a purse of US$6 million making it and the Dubai Turf race the two of the most valuable turf races in the world.
+The Dubai Sheema Classic currently offers a purse of US$6 million making it and the Dubai Turf race two of the most valuable turf races in the world.